-It seems that maybe, choosing a diamond for an engagement ring to give to your fiancé is beginning to look quite jaded, unimaginative and some what passé.
+It seems that maybe, choosing a diamond for an engagement ring to give to your fiancé is beginning to look quite commonplace, unimaginative and somewhat passé.

-Most people in the industry are aware that the whole "diamonds are a girl's best friend" phrase was just part of a huge and clever marketing exercise by De Beer in the 1930's They used Hollywood movies and stars to promote diamonds as the number one choice for engagement rings.
+Most people in the industry are aware that the whole "diamonds are a girl's best friend" phrase was just part of a sophisticated marketing exercise by De Beers in the 1930s.
+They used Hollywood movies and stars to promote diamonds as the number one choice for engagement rings.

-It worked, and while diamonds are still the first choice for most people, the more discerning, thoughtful buyer is looking at his options and discovering a huge choice of beautiful (and expensive if so required) alternative gemstones.
+It worked, and while diamonds are still the first choice for most people, the shrewder buyer is looking at other options and discovering a wide variety of beautiful alternative gemstones.

 Diamonds are not, and never have been, in short supply.

 Burma produces 90% of the world's rubies and it is common knowledge that large, unheated red Burmese rubies are extremely rare.
 This has been the case for many years.
-Large unheated quality Burmese rubies sell, on average, for about $160,000 - $420,000 per carat.
+Fine, large unheated Burmese rubies sell, on average, for about $160,000 - $420,000 per carat.

-Gem Traders in Myanmar (Burma) took a record $1.44 billion at a 2 week trade show in November 2010.
-4,000 of the traders were from overseas.
-Earlier Trade Shows in March and October made 400 and 700 million Euros.
-This years Hong Kong Gem Show, in September 2011 was the biggest and most popular yet.
+Gem traders in Myanmar (Burma) took a record $1.44 billion at a 2 week trade show in November 2010.
+Four thousand of the traders were from overseas.
+Earlier trade shows in March and October made 400 and 700 million Euros respectively.
+This year's Hong Kong Gem Show in September 2011, was the biggest and most popular yet.

-Foreign demand, particularly from Asia, for Myanmar's natural stones is huge and increasing.
+Foreign demand, particularly from Asia, for Myanmar's natural stones is huge and is continuing to grow.
 The Chinese and Indian markets are the main buyers and are driving the demand for gemstones.

-Colored Gem Stones have always been "in vogue" amongst those with considered taste.
-Kate Middleton's 18ct Sapphire engagement ring reinforced this fact.
-Received from Prince William, it had a huge impact on engagement rings with many gemstone internet sites crashing as people rushed to copy the royals.
+Colored gemstones have always been "in vogue" amongst those with discerning taste.
+Kate Middleton's 12ct sapphire engagement ring reinforced this fact.
+Received from Prince William who had inherited it from Princess Diana, it had a huge impact on engagement rings, with many gemstone Internet sites crashing as people rushed to copy the royals.

-The trend is being seen much more now in the world of the celebrity; Penelope Cruz recently received a huge blue sapphire as her engagement ring.
-Jessica Simpson was given a Burmese 4ct ruby and diamond ring.
+The trend is being seen much more now in the world of celebrities; Penelope Cruz recently received a huge blue sapphire as her engagement ring.
+Jessica Simpson was given a 4 carat Burmese ruby and diamond ring.

-Good quality colored gemstones are hard to find.
-With supplies dwindling, they will just get rarer.
+Good quality colored gemstones are hard to find and with supplies dwindling, they will only get rarer.

-Usually, the redder the ruby, the more expensive it is.
+Usually, the redder the ruby, the more valuable it is.
 However, sometimes a ruby will fetch a high price if it is free of inclusions, regardless of how red it is.
-An example is at Christie's in 2005 when an 8.01 carat Burmese ruby sold for $2.2 million, or $274,000 per carat.
-This Ruby was only 65% red but free of inclusions.
+An example was at a Christie's auction in 2005 when an 8.01 carat Burmese ruby sold for $2.2 million, or $274,000 per carat.
+This ruby was only 65% red but free from inclusions.

 Dealers are now being contacted by investors and asked to present a collection of stones for their perusal.

-India and China have, of course, a long history associated with colored gemstones.
-They are a part of folk law and customs going back thousands of years, and are adjudged to bring good luck and good health.
-They are as much a status symbol in houses and at dinner parties as big diamonds are to western society.
+India and China have a long history associated with colored gemstones.
+They are a part of customs and folklore going back thousands of years, and are believed to bring good luck and good health.
+They are as much a status symbol in houses and at dinner parties as big diamonds are to Western society.

+Rare gemstone prices are already going through the roof.
+According to dealers, prices for high quality rubies have doubled in two years.
 Even stones of average quality are up 20% this year according to some dealers.
-The price rises in precious stones have now filtered down to semi precious stones, especially gems such as spinel which have risen considerably.
+The price increases in precious gems have now filtered down to semi-precious stones, especially gems such as spinel, which has risen in price considerably.